senchalabs/jsduck/README.md

 Missing features and TODO
 -------------------------

-* Search, not just searching from official ExtJS documentation.

 * Support for custom @tags.
 Ext-doc supports this, I personally have never used this feature, so I'm thinking it's not really needed.